Frequently Asked Questions

 A: If your sports club organization does not have an A&S account the Foundation can hold the funds in the Sports Club fund.
 Funds can be accessed by either a) having a vendor bill the Foundation for purchases the club has made or b) providing receipts for purchases and completing a disbursement form.
 Disbursement forms must be completed with Travis Redeker in Campus Rec.

 A: Most funds raised by student organizations are eligible for tax deductions from the FSU Foundation.
 Greek organizations are the exception.
 Funds raised by a chapter can be used to support academic scholarships, but cannot be used to support the building of a chapter house.
 Funds for this purpose are typically kept with the Housing Board or the National Office of the chapter.
-Scholarship dollars can be raised by individual chapters though.
+Individual chapters can raise scholarship dollars though.

 A: No, funds in the self-generated line of your A&S fund cannot be taken back.
 These funds can be used to support the organization as they see fit, following the rules and regulations of Student Government.

-Q: How does our organization use funds in the self-generated line of our A&S account?
+Q: How do our organization use funds in the self-generated line of our A&S account?
 Is it an

 A: Organizations use the same process to expend self-generated funds as they use to expend A&S allocated funds.